MediumContent ViolationOWASP LLM03

 Overview

 While hallucination is a known limitation of LLMs, attackers can deliberately induce or weaponize hallucinations.
+The OWASP Top 10 for LLM Applications 2025 introduced Misinformation as a new standalone category (LLM09), reflecting the real-world severity of this issue.
+NIST AI 600-1 describes 'confabulation' as the production of confidently stated but erroneous or false content, noting that risks arise when users believe false content due to the confident nature of the response or the logic and citations accompanying it.
 This includes prompting models to generate fake citations, fabricated quotes, false legal or medical information, or convincing misinformation.
 In high-stakes domains like healthcare, legal, or finance, hallucinated information can cause serious harm.

 How This Attack Works